Synchronize External Directory Groups in a Site

 On the Groups page, select a group, and then select Actions > Minimum Site Role.

 Select the minimum site role, and then click Change Site Role.

-What happens when users are removed in the source Active Directory?
+What happens when users are removed in the source external directory?

-Users cannot be automatically removed from the Tableau Server through an Active Directory sync operation.
-Users that are disabled, deleted, or removed from groups in Active Directory remain on Tableau Server so that administrators can audit and reassign the user's content before removing the user's account completely.
+Users cannot be automatically removed from the Tableau Server through an external directory sync operation.
+Users that are disabled, deleted, or removed from groups in the external directory remain on Tableau Server so that administrators can audit and reassign the user's content before removing the user's account completely.
 For more information, see Sync behavior when removing users from Active Directory.

-What happens when a user name changes in the source Active Directory
+What happens when a user name changes in the source external directory

 By default, Tableau Server will not synchronize changes to the user display name or email address after the initial synchronization when the corresponding account is created in Tableau Server.
-For example, if the user name jsmith is used for the display name John Smith, changing the display name in Active Directory to Joe Smith will not synchronize to the corresponding jsmith user in Tableau Server.
-Similarly, if the user's email changes in Active Directory, Tableau Server will not synchronize changes.
+For example, if the user name jsmith is used for the display name John Smith, changing the display name in external directory to Joe Smith will not synchronize to the corresponding jsmith user in Tableau Server.
+Similarly, if the user's email changes in the external directory, Tableau Server will not synchronize changes.